jayvatti/Statify_stat101/README.md

 5. **Expected Value and Variance**: Include functions to calculate the expected value (E(x)) and variance (V(x)) for various probability distributions.
 6. **Sampling**: Introduce functions for sampling from different distributions to facilitate simulation and inference.

-Stay tuned for updates as I continue to enhance and expand Statify!

-## Conclusion

-Statify is an ongoing personal project that aims to provide a comprehensive collection of statistical functions and tools for Stat 101.
-With an array of probability distribution calculations, regression analysis, descriptive statistics, data visualization, and ANOVA support, Statify is designed to assist you in your statistical journey.
-Keep an eye out for future additions, and enjoy exploring the exciting world of statistics with Statify!